GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/1.2/en.md

 ### Import posts from CSV

-It reads a CSV, and creates posts (as `draft`) with the corresponding data for each entry (the title, excerpt, content, and author).
+Provide a CSV to creates posts (as `draft`) with the corresponding data for each entry (the title, excerpt, content, and author).

 For instance, the CSV below will create 3 posts: